Vinylrider/virtualsmaenergymeter/README.md

 U: 238.243V I:18.238A cos phi:0.495Â°<br>
 Version: 1.2.4.R|010204<br>
 <br>
-Thanks to :
+<u>Thanks to </u>:<br>
-https://github.com/datenschuft/SMA-EM : I use their "speedwiredecoder.py" for decoding and sma-em-measurement.py for testing the emulator. https://github.com/Roeland54/SMA-Energy-Meter-emulator : I use their "emeter.py" for encoding, but had to fix an UDP protocol address so it is "emeter2.py" in my rep.
+https://github.com/datenschuft/SMA-EM : I use their "speedwiredecoder.py" for decoding and sma-em-measurement.py for testing the emulator.<br>
+https://github.com/Roeland54/SMA-Energy-Meter-emulator : I use their "emeter.py" for encoding, but had to fix an UDP protocol address so it is "emeter2.py" in my rep.<br>